 But I also wanted to humanize the story, so I interspersed the facts and figures with a composite account of customers that I’ve gotten to know over those years.
 These chapters, “Alignment and Execution,” follow a VP of Supply Chain as he visits one of his plants at a pivotal point in his company’s growth.
 With a nod to some of the great business books (say Goldratt’s The Goal, or Lencioni’s The Five Dysfunctions of a Team) I hope these chapters help readers see the human side of data, without getting too cheesy.

 As you’re taking all this in, you spot Brian in the first aisle hurrying towards Line Five.
 He waves for you to join him.
 When you catch up with him, he explains that he just got a text message about a shift in bag weights on Line Five that he needs to check on.
 He points to the panel over that line that has a red indicator.

 “The panel keeps the people on the line informed, but I get the text message anywhere, at any time.
 I love it and hate it,” Brian laughs.

-Download your copy of Tripping Over Data here, and then let me know what you think with a comment, below.
+Download your copy of Tripping Over Data here.